qrran/ElevenCardGame/README.md

 ## To-DO

-- improve user input cases
+- Add more error handling to different user input cases
-- check for duplicate card selection
+- Check for duplicate card selection
+- Quit the game if player want to quit